wenderjean/contatooh/README.md

 # Contatooh

 A simple contact manager implemented MEAN Stack.<br/>
-This projects was based in "MEAN Book".
+This projects was based in "MEAN Book".<br/>

 ## Dependencies